 That was the hardest part it killed me inside…

 That Tyson could only blame himself over and over again for something that was out of his control.
 It was painful to watch because it hurt me so bad that he was hurting.
-I wish I couldn’t have taken all his pain away and given it only to myself.
+I wish I could have taken all his pain away and given it only to myself.
 Seeing the one person who I love more than anything else in this world hurting is the worst experience ever.

 2018 healed us, it healed our marriage, it healed our hearts.
 And we actually felt whole again.
 It’s amazing what focusing on how blessed you are rather than what your life is lacking will do to your soul.
 I was the happiest I had ever been up to that point in my life.
 My marriage was thriving and all I could do was think about how blessed I was to be working full time for myself running this blog, and Tyson’s constant support and love with everything I did.